cnbbooks/lfe-casting-spels/book/part4/3-recfuncs.md

 ## Record Functions

-Let's take a quick time-out for a piblic service announcement: records are your friends!
-And they have magically created functions.
+Wait -- before we make game commands, let's take a quick time-out for a piblic service announcement: records are your friends!
+And they come with magically created functions.
 You'll be seeing more of them, so let's get you introduced.

 As noted, for every record we define, a bunch of functions are magically created by LFE.
 These functions let us:
  * create records of the given type